IBM/microservices-traffic-management-using-istio/README.md

 ![ratings_diff](images/ratings_diff.png)

-You will need to update the `demo/secrets.yaml` file to include the credentials provided by Bluemix Compose.
+You will need to update the `demo/secrets.yaml` file to include the credentials provided by IBM Cloud Compose.

 > Note: The values provided in the secrets file should be run through `base64` first.